twhiteaker/pynwm/README.md

 # Installation and Usage

-pynwm requires the following packages:
+pynwm requires Python 2.7 and the following packages:

 * netcdf4-python
 * python-dateutil